 How many times have you opened an email just because of an interesting or attention-grabbing subject line?
 I’m willing to bet the shirt on my back that the answer is a lot.
 Your subject line should be something that stands out from all the other stuff that fills up people’s inboxes.
 The subject line should be descriptive and should NOT be misleading.

 Let’s look at a good subject line and bad subject line of a similar pitch email…

 Good Subject Line: A marketing opportunity for XYZ Company (that doesn’t suck)

-The example of the good subject line does a couple things.
+The example of the good subject line does a couple of things.

 Bad Subject Line: Crazy awesome email you don’t want to miss!

 The example of the bad subject line is misleading and subjective.

 You may think the email you are sending is awesome, but if the recipient doesn’t, you could be blacklisted by them forever.
 Plus, this email doesn’t describe anything, and could immediately be looked at as spam.